 Oftentimes just knowing what it is called – e.g. ‘Aversion’ or ‘D-MER’ – and hearing other peoples’ stories and knowing that other mothers also go through it can bring a huge amount of relief and can be a big motivator to carry on.
 Once mothers realise that this can be a normal part of the breastfeeding journey, and when this is affirmed by a healthcare practitioner, they are often able to find their way.
 And if there is anything that needs intervention, referral or medical treatment, then this can happen too.

-I look forward to speaking more on this subject at the UNICEF UK Baby Friendly Conference, where I will discuss nearly 10 years’ work on what we know about this issue to the present date.
 If there is one thing I hope viewers will take away from my talk it would be the importance of healthcare practitioners taking the time during clinical assessment or triage to ask mothers: How are you feeling or What emotions do you experience when breastfeeding?
 These simple questions will often give the information that health practitioners need in order to open up dialogue and understand whether the mother’s issue is pharmacological or psychological, and whether the mother may be experiencing Aversion or D-MER.
 This can be hard, as there is so much important information to cover during this precious time with the mother, but it is vital that these basic questions are asked in order to provide the best support possible to those who may be struggling.